Cafe de Olla: A Warm Hug in a Mug with a Mexican Twist

 You may want to read: Mexican Candies: The 20 Most Popular and Tasty

-However, as happens with all gastronomic creations, it is almost impossible to put a face to their author; in the end, they are the result of the creativity that is cooked over the stove, with the mixture and substitution of ingredients, according to the needs and what is within reach.
+In the end, they are the result of the creativity that is cooked over the stove, with the mixture and substitution of ingredients, according to the needs and what is available.

 Nowadays, not all of us have an earthenware pot to prepare; although it is undoubtedly a classic, we can also use a pewter pot or whatever material we have at home.